sco1t/mdax/README.md

   (1 mean A0, 2 mean A1, 4 mean A3, 8 mean A4 and so on)
 - How can i prevent screen flickering?
 At this time there is no one mechanism to prevent the flickering.
 The right way to prevent flicker is to use a double (frame)buffer but there isn't enought free memory to do that.

-## Happy hacking

-If you find a way to optimize the speed of the library, or find a way to center horizontally the video signal, or you can improve the quality of the audio signal generated, let me know!

-Happy hacking!